TunahanAydinoglu/TranslateApp/README.md

 # TranslateApp
-Flutter Speech to Text &amp;&amp; Translator &amp;&amp; Text to Speech app
+An application that includes Speech to Text, Translate, Text to Speech operations